-The first option is to download the report as a PDF form.
+The first option is to download the report in PDF form.
 Click the download icon at the very top of your screen and you will be presented with a popup.
 With this option, we can direct the file to ignore custom background colors and include a link back to the online report.
 We can even protect our report with a password.

 The next option is to set up automatic, scheduled delivery of the report via email.
 Click the clock-shaped button at the top of your screen to see a scheduling popup.

-In this case, Data Studio emails a PDF version of this report to the email addresses that you choose on a daily, weekly or monthly basis.
-This is a good option if stakeholders need to be updated regularly and punctually, since it automates the sharing process for you.
+In this case, Data Studio emails a PDF version of this report to the email addresses that you choose on a daily, weekly, or monthly basis.
+This is a good option if stakeholders need to be updated regularly and punctually since it automates the sharing process for you.